 - Learning journey - Lower Sixth

-The syllabus covers the topics relating to the AS course:
+The syllabus covers the topics relating to the AS and GZ courses:

 - Aspects of German-speaking society: the changing role of the family; the digital world; youth culture